Historical cases of masochism: Forced feminization

 Ibid., p.
 76.

-In the sense that a woman’s mind was considered to be smaller and more limited than a man’s mind in the gender stereotypes of the day.
+In the sense that a woman’s mind was considered smaller and more limited than a man’s, as the gender stereotypes of the day had it.

 Ibid.